maxe1025/atom_arcade_launcher/README.md

 - A machine running **Windows** or **Linux**
 - The [Atom Arcade Connector](https://github.com/maxe1025/atom_arcade_connector) GDExtension (included in the export)
-- An Arduino running the Atom Arcade Connector firmware, connected via USB
+- An Arduino running the controller script, connected via USB
 - Your games stored in the correct directory structure (see below)

 ---